gdimperi/cygno/infrastructure.md

 * Exeperiment data are monitored by the quasi-online recostracion by the [Middle Ware](https://github.com/CYGNUS-RD/middleware)

 ### CYGNO CLOUD Storage
-Data collected are automatically pushed by DAQ on INFN S3 cloud storage.
-The storage data can be mange via:
+Data collected by the experiment DAQ are automatically pushed on INFN S3 cloud storage.
+The storage data and the experiment area for analysis and simulation can be acces and manage via:

 * Web Tool: https://minio.cloud.infn.it/minio/login
 * Cloud CYGNO web interface tool: https://notebook.cygno.cloud.infn.it:8888/